Before You Sweep the Leg…

 - The nature of your training and competence as a fighter can be a factor as well.
 That proficiency in violence that you’re so proud of can land you in jail for a very long time if you’re convicted of assault.

 If you’re trained in karate, boxing, or similar arts, be aware of the legal aspects and responsibilities that come along with those skills.
-Reach out to Peters & Nolan, LLC, by calling us at (970) 243-4357 to set up a free consultation today if you’ve been accused of assault.
+Reach out to Peters & Nolan, LLC, by calling us at (970) 243-4357 to set up a free consultation today if you’ve been accused of assault in Grand Junction.

 Peters & Nolan, LLC is your ideal source for high quality legal representation throughout the state of Colorado.
 Known for being personable and responsive, attorneys Andrew J. Peters and Andrew Nolan are aggressive trial lawyers with an excellent record of trying and settling cases in criminal defense, DUI/DWAI and personal injury.